-Metadata is used to describe media files, and a metadata editor lets users edit those descriptions.
-Discover the ways to implement the right metadata editing software.
+Metadata is used to describe media files and a metadata editor lets users edit those descriptions.
+In order to quickly search and identify different files efficiently, you’ll want to use tools that automate and bolster metadata.
+This guide will give you a breakdown of what these tools and entail and why you should use them.
+Here’s a complete breakdown of the different ways to implement the right metadata editing software.

 What Is a Metadata Editor?